NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/fetch.md

 Here, we configure RemoteData on 3 different endpoints

-note here that this uses an example util from ember-resources. fear not! ember-resources is a v2 addon, so if you don't import it, you don't pay for the bytes.
+note here that this uses an example util from ember-resources, `RemoteData`. fear not! ember-resources is a v2 addon, so if you don't import it, you don't pay for the bytes.

 -->